aquivalabs/document-mess-detector/README.md

 ... is a native Salesforce app that uses Generative AI to check whether business documents in Files and Attachments comply with a set of rules.

+Also available as a [free Managed Package on the Salesforce AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=8ae56cbd-8b6b-4009-bf17-1781d9416fe8).

 ### Highlight

 - Write Rules in simple Natural language and group them in Rulesets.